 It is fair to ask “So What?”

 This is where it starts to get interesting.
 A great many Americans are born with genetic mutations that cause an alteration of methylation and impede its progress.
 These genetic mutations are called single nucleotide polymorphisms or SNPs.
 When you are aware of the condition you can take beneficial steps to bypass or detour around the abnormality.
 Thanks to the completion of the human genome project completed in 2003, we can now affordably test for the SNPs that result in abnormal methylation.
-At Texas Integrative ENT and Allergy, I have an interest and experience in guiding individuals on how to identify and treat these inherited deficiencies.
+At Forum Health Austin, I have an interest and experience in guiding individuals on how to identify and treat these inherited deficiencies.

 Wally Taylor MD